cjdoris/pAdicGaloisGroup/tables/README.md

 Occasionally we could not find the Galois group of all polynomials in a file.
 In such cases the T-number is recorded as 0 and the number of such ommissions is recorded in the notes column.

-The files can be [browsed directly on GitHub](https://github.com/cjdoris/pAdicGaloisGroup/tree/master/tables/).

 <table>
   <style type="text/css">
     td:nth-child(1) { text-align: right; }